Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 * A server which automatically launches and kills browsers, and acts as a HTTP proxy for web requests from them.
-* Client libraries for your favorite programming language.
+* Client libraries for your favorite programming language, which communicate with the server telling him what's next.

 The RC server bundles Selenium Core, and automatically injects it into the browser withing the Application Under Test.